kimmobrunfeldt/squint/README.md

       --out-dir              Output directory for images.
 Default: .squint --single-page          Disable automatic crawling.
 Only take a screenshot from single page.
       -o --out-file          Relevant in only in single-page mode.
-Output file for the diff image
+Output file for the diff image.
+      --save-all             Saves all diff image files, even if there are zero differences.

   SCREENSHOT